Free transfer tax tool

 Edited and reviewed by our editorial team.
 Answers are general information — not legal advice.

-Who pays closing costs — buyer or seller?
+Who pays real estate transfer tax — buyer or seller?

 Ready when you are

-Run your closing cost estimator in under a minute.
+Run your transfer tax calculator in under a minute.

 Free.
 No signup.
 Sourced to state statutes and public fee schedules.